 The results from the experiments herein demonstrate the usefulness of this methodology.
 Oxidative labeling of proteins with D-GSH results in an emission wavelength that varies between proteins and is lower than the D-GSH emission wavelength.
 While this proves to be a promising result, the model is only tested with proteins containing up to four cysteines and the labeling mechanism for multi-cysteine proteins is not currently understood.
 Further refinement is required before implementation.

 Daniels, Jacob, "Novel methodologies to study protein S-glutathiolation using fluorescence spectroscopy" (2015).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 157.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 License.